 HOW TO PREPARE YOUR ATV FOR TRANSPORT

 It’s a good idea to take the proper precautions and make sure you are completely ready for shipping your ATV when the carrier comes.
 Properly document all of the pre-existing scratches and damages on the vehicle.
-If you do this correctly you can avoid any confusion if an insurance claim is later necessary.
+If you do this correctly you can avoid any confusion if a protection case is later necessary.
 When you’re initially preparing your ATV for transport, you should follow these steps:

 - Thoroughly wash your ATV.